McGill-MMA-EnterpriseAnalytics/Dazed-Confusion-Matrix/[GRADE THIS]FINAL_FULL_FRAMEWORK.md

 - Exact match between the street address from the 911 call and the documented crime
 - Assume 911 call was made within 24 hours of the documented crime time

-Then we droppe all duplicated matches as we observed multiple calls were reporting for the same crime.
+Then we dropped all duplicated matches as we observed multiple calls were reporting for the same crime.
 This left us about 9000 unique matches, which is good enough to split a test and validation set.

 ## _[3.
 Data Exploration](https://github.com/McGill-MMA-EnterpriseAnalytics/Dazed-Confusion-Matrix/blob/master/Cleaning)_